PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 In the above two examples, the arguments of the decorated forward function correspond to the InputSpec one to one.
 The decorated functions with arguments of type List or dict are also supported in Paddle.

-If a function takes an argument of type list, the element in the ``input_Spec`` must also be an InputSpec list containing the same elements.
+If a function takes an argument of type list, the element in the ``input_spec`` must also be an InputSpec list containing the same elements.
 A simple example as follows:

 .. code-block:: python